TikhonovFenichelReductions.jl

 The general framework for this package is singular perturbation theory.
 More precisely, we consider a system of ODEs in the form

-\[\dot{x} = f(x,\pi, \varepsilon) = f^{(0)}(x,\pi) + \varepsilon f^{(1)}(x,\pi) + \mathcal{O}(\varepsilon^2), \]
+\[\dot{x} = f(x,\pi) = f^{(0)}(x,\pi) + \varepsilon f^{(1)}(x,\pi) + \mathcal{O}(\varepsilon^2), \]

 where $x\in U \subseteq\mathbb{R}^n$, $\pi\in\Pi\subseteq\mathbb{R}^m$, $f \in \mathbb{R}[x,\pi]$ is polynomial and $\varepsilon \geq 0$ is a small parameter.
-The results from [13] allow us to compute a reduced system for $\varepsilon \to 0$ in the sense of Tikhonov [4] and Fenichel [5] using methods from commutative algebra and algebraic geometry.
+Due to [13] we can compute the reduction for this system, i.e. its limit for $\varepsilon \to 0$, in the sense of Tikhonov [5] and Fenichel [6] using methods from commutative algebra and algebraic geometry.
+Note that this yields all possible timescale separations of rates and not just components as in the classical approach.
 Thus, this is a coordinate-independent approach to geometric singular perturbation theory.

-TikhonovFenichelReductions.jl provides procedures for finding all possible TFPV candidates that yield a reduction in the sense of Tikhonov's theorem (see [6]) and functions to simplify the computation of the corresponding reduced systems.
-Note that this approach yields all possible timescale separations of rates and not just components as in the classical approach.
+TikhonovFenichelReductions.jl provides procedures for finding all possible TFPV candidates that yield a reduction in the sense of Tikhonov's theorem (see [7]) and functions to simplify the computation of the corresponding reduced systems.

-Finding TFPV candidates
+Finding TFPV Candidates

 To find TFPV candidates admitting a reduced system of dimension $s$, one needs to create an instance of type ReductionProblem holding all relevant information.
 Then, there are two different approaches (see Getting Started for a practical discussion).